Barwaaqo University

-Barwaaqo University (BU) is a non-profit women's university in Somaliland.
+Barwaaqo University (Somali: Jaamacada Barwaaqo, Arabic: جامعة برواقو, abbreviated BU) is a non-profit women's university in Somaliland.
 It’s a member of the Abaarso Network, along with the Abaarso School of Science and Technology and Kaabe Schools.

-The university is Somaliland's first residential women's university.
+The university is Somaliland's first residential women's university..
 The campus is located near Baliga Cas, around 30 kilometers North of Hargeisa.

 History

-Ava Ramberg and Jonathan Starr co-founded BU in Fall 2017.
+Ava Ramberg and Jonathan Starr co-founded BU in Fall 2017..

 The first class graduated in Spring 2021.
-President Muse Bihi Abdi delivered the first Commencement address.
+President Muse Bihi Abdi delivered the first Commencement address..

+Our Mission

+Barwaaqo University’s mission is to empower Somali women to become professionals who drive development in their communities.